What Is Art Therapy

 Art therapy is a form of communication and expression using art media as its primary mode.
 It is used to address emotional issues which may be confusing and distressing such as behavioural or mental health problems, life-limiting conditions, learning or physical disabilities, neurological conditions and physical illness.
 Art therapy is used to help people explore emotions, develop self-awareness, cope with stress, boost self-esteem and develop social skills.

 Art therapy uses several techniques including painting, drawing, colouring, etc. Activities can be analysed by the individual to see what they have made and how it makes them feel.
-Art is an expressive language which may help people to look for themes and conflicts that may be affecting their thoughts, emotions and behaviours.
+Art is an expressive language that may help people to look for themes and conflicts that may be affecting their thoughts, emotions and behaviours.

-It is not necessary to have artistic ability or special talent to participate in art therapy because the process is not about artistic value of the work, but rather about finding associations between the creative choices made and the person’s inner feelings.
+It is not necessary to have artistic ability or special talent to participate in art therapy because the process is not about the artistic value of the work, but rather about finding associations between the creative choices made and the person’s inner feelings.
 The process is more about reawakening memories and telling stories that may reveal messages and beliefs from the unconscious mind.
 People of all ages can benefit from it.
 Some research suggests that just the presence of art can play a part in boosting mental health.

 Art therapy can achieve different things for different people.
 It can be used for counselling by therapists, healing, treatment, rehabilitation, psychotherapy and in the broad sense of the term.
-It can be used to massage one’s inner-self in a way that may provide the individual with a deeper understanding of him or herself.
+It can be used to massage one’s inner self in a way that may provide the individual with a deeper understanding of him or herself.

 I find abstract painting is all about the freedom to express anything you want.
-It’s your painting, it’s your expression and its totally up to you to do whatever you like.
+It’s your painting, it’s your expression and it’s totally up to you to do whatever you like.
 No rules – as the main objective is to enjoy the process and the feeling of making a painting.
 There is no right or wrong – it’s yours.

 Abstract painting is open to interpretation which makes it very interesting to hear people’s views.
 Everyone will, most likely, have a different view about the same painting and I think you do not have to understand abstract painting to enjoy the colours and shapes in the painting.
-It is a visual communication that talks to different people in different ways.
-Many people are put off looking at abstract paintings because they can’t link it to anything that is known to them.
+It is visual communication that talks to different people in different ways.
+Many people are put off looking at abstract paintings because they can’t link them to anything that is known to them.